ArgyPorgy/MYrAD/README.md

 Contributions are welcome!
 Please:

 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
+2. Create a feature branch:
-3. Commit changes: `git commit -m 'Add amazing feature'`
+3. Commit changes:
-4. Push to branch: `git push origin feature/amazing-feature`
+4. Push to branch:
 5. Open a pull request

 Please follow existing code patterns and include tests for new features.

 ## Roadmap

-- [ ] Mainnet support (Base Ethereum)
+- [ ] Mainnet support (Base)
 - [ ] Advanced filter and search on marketplace
 - [ ] User authentication and profiles
 - [ ] Dataset versioning